 Under Illinois’ law, if you are more than 50 percent responsible for the accident, then you may not recover any compensation.
 If you are less than 50 percent responsible, then you may still receive compensation.
 However, it will be reduced by your percentage of fault.
 For example, if a court or jury finds that you are 20 percent responsible for the bicycle accident, then whatever compensation you are awarded by the judge or jury will be reduced by 20 percent.

-You need a Belleville bicycle accident lawyer to aggressively fight back against allegations of contributory fault.
+You need an Illinois bicycle accident lawyer to aggressively fight back against allegations of contributory fault.
 With an experienced lawyer by your side, you may be able to prove that you were entirely within the law and did not contribute to the accident.
 If you are partially responsible, then your lawyer will fight to mitigate your portion of fault so that your compensation is diminished as little as possible.

 Recovering Compensation for a Bicycle Accident